ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: is_debounced

-    This attribute indicates whether the entire switch device has settled  since the last switching command.
-A value of VI_TRUE indicates that all  signals going through the switch device are valid.
+    This property indicates whether the entire switch device has settled  since the last switching command.
+A value of True indicates that all  signals going through the switch device are valid.

     The following table lists the characteristics of this property.